kiedtl/lbase/README.md

 A reimplementation of the GNU coreutils with a focus on speed and size.

 **notes**:
-- some redundant utilities will not be supported (e.g. `tac` instead of `rev`).
 - certain flags will not be supported (e.g. `cat -v`).
 - no attempt is currently being made at being POSIX-compliant.
-The goal is to get these tools working properly first.
+The goal is to get these tools working first.
 - UTF8 support is primitive at best.
 This will be fixed later.

 If you want to change my mind, open an issue and I'll consider it.